As Liam Fox flies to the US to debate the President's outrageous steel tariffs, it's time for the UK and EU to speak with one voice on the issue.

 But time is of the essence.
 A Trump trade war will see even more state-subsidised steel being dumped on the world market – damaging jobs and decent employment.

 Tony Burke is Assistant General Secretary of Unite and is a Contributing Editor to Left Foot Forward.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.